plepe/ogd-wikimedia-osm-checker/Dataset.md

     // [optional] add a place filter in the menu. use this field for filtering:
     placeFilterField: 'PLACE',

-    // in the list, which field to show as title field; optionally you can use
+    // [optional] in the list, which field to show as title field; if omitted,
+    // the idField will be used.
+Optionally you can use a combination from
-    // a combination from several fields by using TwigJS syntax.
+    // several fields by using TwigJS syntax (see below).
+    // Instead of using 'listFieldTitle' and 'listFieldAddress', you could
+    // overwrite the function listFormat() and return HTML code or a DOM node.
     listFieldTitle: 'TITLE',

-    // in the list, which field to show as address field; optionally you can
+    // [optional] in the list, which field to show as address field; if
-    // use a combination from several fields by using TwigJS syntax.
+    // omitted, empty.
+Optionally you can use a combination from several fields
+    // by using TwigJS syntax.
     listFieldAddress: '{{ item.PLZ }} {{ item.CITY }}, {{ item.ADDRESS }}',

-    // which fields should be shown in the reference data block; if omitted,
+    // [optional] which fields should be shown in the reference data block; if
-    // all key/values of the current item are shown. alternatively you can
+    // omitted, all key/values of the current item are shown.
+Alternatively you
-    // create a function `showFormat(item)` which returns HTML code or a DOM
+    // can create a function `showFormat(item)` which returns HTML code or a
-    // node.
+    // DOM node.
     showFields: {
       TITLE: {
         // human-readable field name (if omitted uses the key, thus 'TITLE')